Taking the practical test with an Autism Spectrum Disorder (ASD)

 - no more than 15 driving faults (sometimes called ‘minors’)

 - no serious or dangerous faults (sometimes called ‘majors’)

-Some drivers with disabilities may be allowed extra time for their test, so it’s important to contact the DVSA prior to your test and discuss this with your instructor if you think that this provision may help.
+Some drivers with disabilities may be allowed extra time for their test, so it’s important to contact the DVLA prior to your test and discuss this with your instructor if you think that this may help.